 However, in special stretches of grass and foliage in between major towns, you’ll notice the camera switch to a third-person perspective that you can rotate.
 These areas are known as “Wild Areas,” and the Pokémon you find roaming in these regions will vary based on your location as well as the weather.

 The Wild Areas will also be where you participate in Max Raid Battles, which are four-player fights against a giant, powerful Pokémon.
 These monsters have special moves and will stay transformed in their Dynamax mode for the entire fight.
 If successful, you and your friends have a chance to capture it together.
 Only one player can use their own Dynamax transformation during the battle.

 You will also be able to spend time with your monsters at Pokémon Camp, where you pitch a tent and play with Pokémon in a laid-back setting.
 Doing this will improve their performance in battle, and you can also cook curries for them using a variety of ingredients.
 The curries you make will be gathered in the Curry Dex.
 No, we are not joking.
 If you want to be social, you can also visit other players’ camps in the Wild Areas.

 Overall, the exploration of the Galar region seems to let players get a closer look at the environments, which will undoubtedly make Sword and Shield feel larger in scope.

-You’ll get to play as either a boy or girl.
+You’ll get to play as either a boy or a girl.
 In the trailer, the gender you choose changes not just your attire but the backpack you carry.
-Though not confirmed, it’s assumed you’ll get to change your outfit throughout the adventure.
+You will also be able to change your outfit, haircut, and even put on makeup.

 For an idea of how many new Pokémon to expect, here’s a breakdown of each generation: